sectaaffsd/DoS-DDOS-HTTP-FLOOD-SLOWLORIS/README.md

 Los bloqueos de DDOS PROTECCION

 (HERRAMIENTA HECHA PARA PROBAR WEBS, SI ATACAS EL SITIO WEB DE OTRA PERSONA CON ESTO, SERÁ TU CULPA Y RESPONSABILIDAD.)

+Command: node dos_combined.js 100 example.com 80 100
+(put the threads you want it to have and the web port and the seconds that the script will run)